Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 Normal (Don't Worry)

-- Feeling a bit nervous before the visit is normal.
+- Feeling a bit anxious about the visit is normal, especially if you're unsure about what's wrong.

 Call Your Doctor If...

-- A high fever that doesn't subside with medication needs prompt evaluation.
+- High fever (above 103°F) with no relief from over-the-counter medication needs prompt evaluation.

 FAQ

-What should I do if I feel anxious before the appointment?
+What should I do if I don't have health insurance?